EPFL-LCN/neuronaldynamics-exercises/doc/exercises/hodgkin-huxley.rst

 ~~~~~~~~
 In the source code of your function simulate_modified_HH_neuron, change the density of sodium channels.
 Increase it by a factor of 1.4.
 Stimulate this modified neuron with a step current.

-* What is the current threshold for repetitive spiking?
+* What is the minimal current leading to repetitive spiking?
 Explain.
 * Run a simulation with no input current to determine the resting potential of the neuron.
-Bonus: link your observation to the  Goldman–Hodgkin–Katz voltage equation.
+Link your observation to the  Goldman–Hodgkin–Katz voltage equation.
 * If you increase the sodium conductance further, you can observe repetitive firing even in the absence of input, why?